brooklynrail/brooklynrail-platform/content/events/2020/10/sean-scully-with-david-carrier-and-deborah-solomon.md

 ---
 title: Sean Scully with David Carrier and Deborah Solomon
-summary: Painter Sean Scully will be in conversation with Rail Editor-at-Large David Carrier and art critic Deborah Solomon.
+summary: Painter Sean Scully will be in conversation with Rail guest editor David Carrier and WNYC art critic Deborah Solomon.
 We'll conclude with a poetry reading from Matthew Rohrer.
 people:
   - person: sean-scully
     event_bio: >-